-Our autism journey began about three years ago when we were living in Atlanta.
+Our autism journey began in 2012 when we were living in Atlanta and had not yet moved to Boston.
 My husband was working a part-time job due to downsizing.
-I was on bed rest with Kristen and Jack was two-years-old.
+I was on bed rest with our second baby, Kristen, and our oldest son, Jack, was two-years-old.

-I remember being in the car that April trying to figure out how we were going to pay our bills, while a radio spotlight on autism awareness played in the background.
-One of the moms interviewed spoke about her son who has ASD.
-She spoke so eloquently about the disorder and provided examples of some of the behaviors her son exhibited.
+I remember driving in the car that spring trying to figure out how we were going to pay the bills, when a spotlight on autism awareness popped on the radio.
+One of the moms interviewed spoke about her son who has Autism Spectrum Disorder (ASD).
+She spoke eloquently about the disorder and provided examples of some of the behaviors her son displayed.
 I was touched by her love, compassion, and passion for building awareness for the disorder.
-As I totaled up the cost of groceries for the week and thought about which bills to pay and which to juggle for another month, I thought, in true southern form, ‘Bless her heart.
-Better her than me!’
+As I totaled up the cost of groceries for the week and thought about which bills to pay and which to juggle for another month, I thought, in true southern fashion, 'Bless her heart.
+Better her than me!'

 After an hour of assessment, the neurologist asked me what I believed was going on with my son.
 I remembered the woman on the radio and the shared behaviors that now made my son and hers brothers on a journey we did not plan.

 Two months later, my husband got a job in Massachusetts and we moved up north.
-We did not know a soul, but we knew the services would change our son’s life.
+We didn't know a soul, but we knew the services would change our son's life.
 And they truly have.